 The University of Washington is dedicated to protecting the confidentiality, integrity, and availability of its information assets through the efforts of an information security program.
-The program is led by the Office of the Chief Information Security Officer (CISO), using a risk management approach and promoting a culture of shared responsibility to safeguard personal and institutional data.
+The program is led by the Office of Information Security (OIS), using a risk management approach and promoting a culture of shared responsibility to safeguard personal and institutional data.

-This document provides a description of the University of Washington’s Information Security Program, as implemented by UW Information Technology (UW-IT) and the Office of the Chief Information Security Officer (CISO).
+This document provides a description of the University of Washington’s Information Security Program, as implemented by UW Information Technology (UW-IT) and the Office of Information Security (OIS).